Jeff Gordon interested in racing NASCAR entry at Le Mans - NBC Sports

 Jeff Gordon is interested enough in the 24 Hours of Le Mans next year to “go play around” once Hendrick Motorsports takes delivery of its specially modified Camaro.

-But the NASCAR Hall of Famer and Hendrick Motorsports vice chairman stopped short of declaring himself ready to come out of retirement for the first time since being part of the winning overall team in the 2017 Rolex 24.
+But the NASCAR Hall of Famer and Hendrick Motorsports vice chairman stopped short of declaring himself ready to come out of racing retirement for the first time since being part of the winning overall team in the 2017 Rolex 24 at Daytona.

 “As far as competing (again), I don’t know,” Gordon said Thursday morning during an interview with “The Morning Drive” on SiriusXM’s NASCAR channel.
 “This Le Mans program looks interesting.
 Probably going to do a little simulator work for them.
 My last race was the 24 Hours of Daytona.
 I love that event.
 We had good success by winning it with Wayne Taylor Racing and with Cadillac.